 Caption: Mr Chua always looks forward to meeting up with old friends and seeing new things in his neighbourhood

 Caption: Mr Chua enjoys cooking his own meals.

 However in 2018, Mr Chua experienced cognitive decline and would lose his way in the neighbourhood.
 He had to be supported by THC’s nurse who helped him pack his medication and monitor his health.
 He was formally diagnosed with Alzheimer’s Disease that year.

-Mr Chua is still able to go out independently to nearby places but prefers to use a wheelchair as a walking aid.
+Mr Chua is still able to go out independently to nearby places but prefers to use a wheelchair as a mobility aid.
 He does not expect much in life and is contented he can continue living in the familiarity of his home and neighbourhood.